dataanalystkaran/ev-sales-analysis/README.md

 Custom Report - 3

 ## Recommendations for AtliQ Motors
 **Make in India** :manufacturing in india will be cost effective , Atliq motor will receive incentives and support from the government.
-Also localising the supply chain will minimize atliqa reliance on imported components leading to a faster delivery  and lower transport costs
+Also localising the supply chain will minimize atliq's reliance on imported components leading to a faster delivery  and lower transport costs

 **Partner with Log9** :Log9 Materials is an advanced battery technology company based in India, specializing in the development of innovative energy storage solutions.
 The company focuses on creating sustainable and efficient batteries, particularly for electric vehicles (EVs), by leveraging its proprietary Rapid Charging Battery technology.

 **Enter into 3 Wheeler Market as Well** : in india the 3 wheeler market is around 34%. which is nearly one third of the total ev market .
-2 wheelers and 3 wheelers account to a total of 96% of the total EV industry in india.
-Which makes it a big opportunity for Atliq to enter into the 3 wheelers segment . also expanding into the 3 wheeler market would unlock inlock india's urban mobility potenial and also capturing a rapidly growing market further addressing the needs of indian cities
+2 wheelers and 3 wheelers account to a total of 96% of the total EV industry in india, Which makes it a big opportunity for Atliq to enter into the 3 wheelers segment .
+Also expanding into the 3 wheeler market would unlock inlock india's urban mobility potenial and also capturing a rapidly growing market further addressing the needs of indian cities

 **Focus on High-Growth Markets and States with High EV Penetration**: AtliQ Motors should prioritize investment and marketing efforts in states with the highest projected growth rates in EV sales.
 These states have demonstrated strong consumer demand and a favorable regulatory environment for EV adoption.
 By focusing on these markets, AtliQ Motors can maximize its market penetration and sales volume.